Election ballots | Local politics | Journal Gazette

 Election ballots

-Indiana's primary elections are Tuesday.
+Indiana's primary elections were Tuesday.
+Absentee ballots will be counted beginning Wednesday.
 Voters will nominate candidates for president, U.S. House of Representatives, state Senate and state House of Representatives in the fall elections.
 Candidates will also be nominated for county offices, including boards of commissioners, county councils, judges, coroners, treasurers, auditors, recorders and surveyors.
 In the race for president, Indiana's ballot still has the names of candidates who have dropped out of the race.
 They are listed in alphabetical order.
 An asterisk (*) denotes incumbent.

 Sign up for our daily headlines newsletter